DisCoTec/discotec.github.io/2024/README.md

 ## Accommodation

-We strongly recommend booking a room as soon as possible: mid June is a busy period in the Groningen area.
+We strongly recommend booking a room **as soon as possible**: mid June is a busy period in the Groningen area.

 The DisCoTec events will take place in the Zernike campus, which is located in the north part of the city.
 The campus is about 4 km from the city center, where most hotels are located.
 We recommend staying in the center, as there are good bus connections with the Zernike campus.